Equality of political rights will not compensate

 Become a helpless prey to freer barbarians!

-(Culled and Rearranged from Book X, Chapter 5 – The Central Truth in Progress and Poverty by Henry George, 1808)
+(Culled and Rearranged from Book X, Chapter 5 – The Central Truth From Unabridged Progress and Poverty, rtf file)